Launching a Windows Instance

 To get the instance public IP address and initial password:

 - Click the instance name to see its details.

-The Public IP Address and Initial Password are displayed on the details page, as shown in the following image:
+The Public IP Address, Username, and Initial Password are displayed on the details page, as shown in the following image:

-- When you are ready to connect to your instance, make a note of both the public IP address and the initial password.
+- When you are ready to connect to the instance, make a note of both the public IP address and the initial password.